 Similarly, an ERP that is designed to assist with the planning of a large company may not be the best fit for a small company or vice versa.
 Every couple of years, your need for planning changes.
 And so does the need for an ERP system that is suitable for the size of your company.

 Think of it this way, if you are single and the only reason why you need a car is to commute to work then Corolla may be enough.
 A truck may be overkill.
 However, if you are in a moving business where you have to carry heavy goods then Corolla may not be enough.
 As with vehicles, you need to choose the right ERP system depending upon the stage of your company.
 And once you outgrow it, you need to plan the upgrade.

 This is why companies outgrow their systems every couple of years and why this is a predominant reason for a switch.

 This is among the top two reasons for a new ERP project.
 Once a company hires a seasoned controller, CFO, or IT executive, they hire them as current management feels that their business has room to be organized and streamlined.
 These executives need to have the necessary experience to take the company to the next level.

 For example, as the company grows, it might be pursuing several compliance certifications.
 Such as HIPAA or 21 CFR Part 11.
 As well as end-to-end traceability.
 Until now, they may have been able to manage the manual processes as they were small.
-Now management may feel that with growth the manual processes could be inefficient and risky.
-And the executives will be responsible to automate these processes.
+Now management may feel that with growth, the manual processes could be inefficient and risky.
+And the executives will be responsible for automating these processes.

 These executives may have worked for a larger organization and used a sophisticated ERP system firsthand.
 The goal is to use to get inspired by that experience and streamline the current business.
 This is why management change is the second most reason for a new ERP.